AsifTra/aws_tools/README.md

 ## AWS IAM Role Chaining Tool

-A simple recon tool for finding which of the roles you have permission on can be used to chaining another role
+Quickly identify and leverage role chaining opportunities by discovering roles you can assume to gain further access in your AWS environment.

 ```console
 python3 roleChaining.py -p <profile>